Varmint Hunting Page

 Ground Squirrel Control

-the field will be barren.
-If I leave too many in the field, the
+field will be barren.
+If I leave too many in the field, the rancher

-rancher might use poison and kill them all.
-A surviving
+might use poison and kill them all.
+A surviving population of ground

 The same goes for coyotes.

 I have gone to a number of the Squirrel Wars in Northern California.
 It is great shooting up there and here is the Modoc County Web Page where there is more info.
 The squirrel shooting helps the farmers who are desperate to control the overwhelming Belding's ground squirrel population.
 The scientific name for the Belding's ground squirrel is Spermophilus beldingi.
 I use a Contender Carbine with a 22 inch full bull stainless steel Bullberry barrel chambered for a 17 Ackley Hornet (9.25 lb. total weight) topped with a Nikon 6.5-20X44AO Matt scope.
 The buttstock (14-1/4" pull) and forearm (12" long beaver tail) are also from Bullberry.
 They are "utility wood" with the hard epoxy finish.
 They looked so good, I couldn't camo them.
 The Nikon scope has very clear optics.
 I also have Bullberry barrels for the rifle in 17 HMR, 17 Mach IV, 22 K-Hornet, and 221 Rem Fireball.
 This makes a very good combination for ground squirrel hunting.